Boko Haram: Rivalry with ISIL

-Since 2018, there has been major spike in attacks by Boko Haram, concentrated in Borno State, in order to be the prevalent terror group in the country.
-Attacks by Boko Haram resulted in over 1700 fatalities in first half of 2019, including casualties of its own members.
-The terrorist organization has been able to recruit in large numbers from climate change induced poverty and violence struck Lake Chad basin by offering small loans and promising big rewards.
+Since 2018, there has been a major spike in attacks by Boko Haram, (concentrated in Borno State), which sought to prove Boko Haram to be the prevalent terror group in the country.
+Attacks by Boko Haram resulted in over 1700 fatalities in the first half of 2019, including casualties of its own members.
+When climate change-induced poverty and violence struck the Lake Chad basin, the terrorist organisation was able to recruit in large numbers by offering small loans and promising big rewards.
 It also continues to kidnap and force young boys to join them.
 Boko Haram is better equipped with drones, weapons and vehicles captured from and sometimes abandoned by Nigerian military during ambush.
-To better fortify itself, Nigerian military has concentrated rural population in its garrison towns.
-This has allowed Boko Haram to rein freely in countryside.
+To better fortify itself, Nigerian military has concentrated the rural population in its garrison towns.
+This has allowed Boko Haram to operate freely in the countryside.
 In 2019 they were believed to be back in control of 4 out of 10 zones of Borno State.

 For at least four years since the split happened, the two groups were not enemies and sometimes co-operated in some terror attacks.
 However, Boko Haram and ISWAP later became enemies since 2021 or even a year before.
-ISWAP gunmen targeted Shekau in an attack carried out on May 20, 2021.
+ISWAP gunmen targeted Shekau in an attack carried out on 20 May 2021.
 Several Boko Haram members were killed in the operation, while Shekau blew himself up, or tried to do so, in order to avoid a capture.
 It was the first major clash between the two groups.
-His death was confirmed by his loyalists led by Bakura Sa'alaba in June.
+His death was confirmed by his loyalists led by Sahalaba in June.